A forced marriage is a criminal offence and is:

 - A report by a third party of an individual having been taken abroad for the purpose of a forced marriage.

-- An individual who has already been forced to marry a spouse who comes from overseas.
+- An individual who has already been forced to marry either in this country or abroad or to someone from abroad.

 The Legal Position